voidfiles/rachelbublitz.com/content/blog/2018-08-30-photos-from-the-final-debate-with-plan-b-at-rose-exposed.md

 +++

-Last Saturday was [Rose Exposed](http://roseexposed.org/): Break News, where [Plan-B Theatre](https://planbtheatre.org/) produced my ten-minute play *THE FINAL DEBATE*.
+Last Saturday was [Rose Exposed](http://roseexposed.org/): Breaking News, where [Plan-B Theatre](https://planbtheatre.org/) produced my ten-minute play *THE FINAL DEBATE*.
 It was such a fulfilling experience, I was spoiled with a great director, [Jennifer Kokai](http://www.jenniferkokai.com/), and three amazing actors; Dee-Dee Darby-Duffin, Katie Jones Nall & Isabella Reeder.
 Here are some shots from the production:

 ![Photo of Plan-B's production of THE FINAL DEBATE.](/images/The_Final_Debate_photo_1.jpg) (Isabella Reeder and Katie Jones Nall)